salman-ibrahim/feedback-tool/README.md

 # Feedback Tool

-This project is intded for interview round at IKONIC Solutions.
+This project is intended for interview round at IKONIC Solutions.

 ## Getting Started